Top ▲

 Dectin-1 is a pattern recognition receptor involved in initiating the innate immune response upon recognition of various β(1,3)-linked and β(1,6)-linked glucans from fungi and plants.
 It mediates phagocytosis and the production of inflammatory mediators [38] ...

-Fc fragment of IgG receptor and transporter
+Fc fragment of IgM receptor

 immunoglobulin heavy constant epsilon